cloudtechtrainer/B4-DevOps-Docker/README.md

 # 5-DevOps-Docker

+## pre-requiesties
+Install Docker in local or EC2

+## Steps
-## Install Docker and Run below commands to contanarize the application in this repo and run the image.
+Run below commands to contanarize this application in this repo and run the image.

+(1) Navigate to the directory where you have the application and Dockerfile (2) Run below command to build container image for the application
-docker build -t sumapp .
+      docker build -t flask_image .

-docker run -it myimage python app.py
+(3) Run below command to run the container

-docker run -p 5000:5000 my-flask-app
+      docker run -p 5000:5000 flask_image
+(4) Check the port 5000 of local host or EC2 Public IP to validate the flask application